kamranahmedse/developer-roadmap/src/data/roadmaps/postgresql-dba/content/101-introduction/102-postgresql-vs-others.md

-# PostgreSQL vs Other RDBMS

-# PostgreSQL vs Other Databases
+# PostgreSQL vs. Other Databases

-In this section, we will compare PostgreSQL to other popular databases, such as MySQL, SQLite, and MongoDB.
-Understanding the differences and similarities between these databases will help you make a more informed decision when choosing a database for your projects.
+Given below are the key differences between PostgreSQL and other popular database systems such as MySQL, MariaDB, SQLite, and Oracle.
+By understanding these differences, you will be able to make a more informed decision on which database management system best suits your needs.

-## PostgreSQL vs MySQL
+## PostgreSQL vs. MySQL / MariaDB

-- **ACID Compliance**: Both PostgreSQL and MySQL are ACID-compliant, ensuring reliable and consistent transactions.
-- **Performance**: MySQL is known for its high read/write speeds, which makes it suitable for read-heavy applications.
-PostgreSQL is known for its overall robustness and flexibility, which makes it a better choice for write-heavy and complex applications.
-- **Concurrency**: PostgreSQL uses Multi-Version Concurrency Control (MVCC), while MySQL uses table-level and row-level locking.
-- **Extensions**: PostgreSQL has a more extensive support for extensions, such as PostGIS for geospatial data or HStore for key-value data storage.
-- **License**: MySQL is developed under an open-source GPLv2 license, while PostgreSQL is developed under an open-source PostgreSQL License.
+MySQL and its fork, MariaDB, are both popular open-source relational database management systems (RDBMS).
+Here's how PostgreSQL compares to them:

+- **Concurrency**: PostgreSQL uses multi-version concurrency control (MVCC), which allows for improved performance in situations where multiple users or applications are accessing the database simultaneously.
+MySQL and MariaDB use table level-locking, which can be less efficient in high concurrency scenarios.

+- **Data Types**: PostgreSQL supports a larger number of custom and advanced data types, including arrays, hstore (key-value store), and JSON.
+MySQL and MariaDB mainly deal with basic data types like numbers, strings, and dates.

+- **Query Optimization**: PostgreSQL generally has a more sophisticated query optimizer that can make better use of indexes and statistics, which can lead to better query performance.

+- **Extensions**: PostgreSQL has a rich ecosystem of extensions that can be used to add functionality to the database system, such as PostGIS for spatial and geographic data.
+MySQL and MariaDB also have plugins, but the ecosystem may not be as extensive as Postgres.

-## PostgreSQL vs SQLite
+## PostgreSQL vs. SQLite

-- **Use case**: PostgreSQL is a powerful, enterprise-class database suitable for large-scale applications, while SQLite is an embedded database suitable for smaller applications, such as mobile apps and small desktop applications.
-- **Concurrency**: PostgreSQL supports multiple concurrent users, while SQLite is limited to a single user (typically the application) accessing the database at any given time.
-- **Scalability**: PostgreSQL is designed to be scalable, supporting a significant number of concurrent connections and large datasets.
-SQLite is best suited for small applications with limited data.
-- **ACID Compliance**: Both PostgreSQL and SQLite are ACID-compliant, ensuring reliable transactions.
+SQLite is an embedded database system, meaning it is included within applications and does not require a separate server, like PostgreSQL does.
+Here are the main differences between PostgreSQL and SQLite:

+- **Scalability**: SQLite is designed for small-scale applications and personal projects, while PostgreSQL is designed for enterprise-level applications and can handle large amounts of data and concurrent connections.

+- **Concurrency**: As mentioned earlier, PostgreSQL uses MVCC for better concurrent access to the database.
+SQLite, on the other hand, uses file level-locking, which can lead to database locking issues in high concurrency scenarios.

+- **Features**: PostgreSQL boasts a wide array of advanced features and data types, whereas SQLite offers a more limited feature set that has been optimized for simplicity and minimal resource usage.

-## PostgreSQL vs MongoDB
+## PostgreSQL vs. Oracle

-- **Database Type**: PostgreSQL is a mature, ACID-compliant relational database, while MongoDB is a relatively new, highly scalable NoSQL database.
-- **Data Model**: PostgreSQL uses tables, rows, and columns to store data, while MongoDB uses flexible JSON-like documents (BSON) for data storage.
-- **Query Language**: PostgreSQL uses the standard SQL language for querying and managing data, while MongoDB uses its own query language, MQL (MongoDB Query Language).
-- **Consistency vs Availability**: PostgreSQL prioritizes data consistency, ensuring data accuracy and strong consistency.
-MongoDB prioritizes high availability and partition tolerance, with eventual consistency.

-In summary, each of these databases has its strengths and weaknesses, depending on the specific use cases and requirements of your applications.
-If you require a flexible and highly scalable database with high availability, MongoDB might be a better choice.
-If you need a highly consistent, reliable, and feature-rich relational database, PostgreSQL is a strong contender.
-For small applications with limited user access and data, SQLite can be an efficient and straightforward choice.

-Ultimately, understanding the specific needs of your project and the capabilities of each database will help you make the best decision for your application.
+Oracle is a commercial, proprietary RDBMS system that offers many high-end features aimed at large enterprises.
+Here's how PostgreSQL compares to Oracle:

+- **Cost**: PostgreSQL is open-source and free to use, while Oracle has a steep licensing cost that can be prohibitively expensive for smaller projects and businesses.

+- **Performance**: While both databases have good performance and can handle large amounts of data, Oracle has certain optimizations and features that can make it more suitable for some specific high-performance, mission-critical applications.

+- **Community**: PostgreSQL has a large, active open-source community that provides support, development, and extensions.
+Oracle, being a proprietary system, relies on its company's support and development team, which might not offer the same level of openness and collaboration.

+In conclusion, PostgreSQL is a versatile, powerful, and scalable database system that holds its own against other popular RDBMS options.
+The choice of which system to use depends on your specific requirements, budget, and familiarity with the database system, but PostgreSQL is an excellent choice for both small and large-scale applications.